Recognizance

-In some common law nations, a recognizance is a conditional pledge of money undertaken by a person before a court which, if the person defaults, the person or their sureties will forfeit that sum.
+In some common law nations, a recognizance is a conditional pledge of money made by a person before a court.
+If a person breaks the conditions upon which they were released on their own recognizance, they or their sureties will forfeit the money pledged.
 It is an obligation of record, entered into before a court or magistrate duly authorized, whereby the party bound acknowledges (recognizes) that they owe a personal debt to the state.
 A recognizance is subject to a "defeasance"; that is, the obligation will be avoided if person bound does some particular act, such as appearing in court on a particular day, or keeping the peace.
 In criminal cases the concept is used both as a form of bail when a person has been charged but not tried and also when a person has been found guilty at trial as an incentive not to commit further misconduct.
-The concept of a recognizance exists in Australia, Canada, Hong Kong, the Republic of Ireland, Scotland, and the United States.
+The concept of a recognizance exists in Australia, Canada, Hong Kong, the Republic of Ireland, and the United States.
 Recognizances were frequently used by courts of quarter sessions, for example they make up more than 70% of surviving records for the Bedfordshire Quarter Sessions records.

 Bail

 A recognizance is a form of bail, in which an accused is released from pre-trial detention with an incentive to ensure that they will appear before the court to face charges on a certain day in the future.
-A person may be required to provide sureties, being another person who will guarantee the attendance of the accused and agree to forfeit the amount if they don't.
+A person may be required to provide sureties, being another person who will guarantee the attendance of the accused and agree to forfeit the amount if they do not.
 If a person is not required to provide a surety, they are released "on their own recognizance".
 Release on recognizance is sometimes abbreviated as RoR, OR (own recognizance, particularly in the United States), or PR (personal recognizance).

 A recognizance is different from a bail bond in that it is a pledge of money and no upfront payment of a cash deposit is required.

-Historically recognizances were also used by courts of quarter sessions to require a person to attend court and give evidence.
+Historically in England, recognizances were also used by courts of quarter sessions to require a person to attend court and give evidence.